 1980 Mercedes-Benz 380SLC

-Eminently usable example of this classic cruiser; recent brake overhaul; new MOT
+Eminently usable example of this classic cruiser; recent brake overhaul; driven 40 miles to the sale

 A four-seater coupe version of the W107 roadster, the SLC was in production from 1971 until 1981 and came with a range of engines from 2.8 to 5.6 litres in capacity.
 In 380SLC form, as here, the V8 produced 215bhp which gave it a top speed of 134mph driving through a 3-speed automatic gearbox which was upgraded to 4-speed in 1980.